gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/textboxes-comparison.png)

-All in all, the window manager / inventory clone runs at around 500-700 FPS on my machine (Ryzen 5 3600), still with lots of pending optimizations.
-Of course, there's still lots that can be done on it, and I do plan on spending way more time working on it.
+All in all, the window manager / inventory clone runs at around 500-700 FPS on my machine (Ryzen 5 3600), with lots of pending optimizations still.
+Of course, there's a lot more that can be done, and I do plan on spending way more time working on it.
 One of the ideas that sounded interesting at that moment was to **build some sort of model viewer, so I could have my 3D character dressed up with the currently equipped items**.
 However, to do that, I would need the actual 3D models, of course.
 So, I went back to scavenging...

 ### 4. 3D Meshes